Thinking about retiring? How to plan your exit

 3. Keep detailed and reliable financial reports

-Reliable reports showing a healthy cash flow leading up to the transfer of ownership will go a long way towards maximizing the value of the firm.
-It can be achieved by keeping a lid on operating costs, but also by avoiding unnecessary expenses, especially those linked to the owner’s personal lifestyle that can add up over time.
-One example is vehicles used for both business and non‑business purposes.
+Reliable reports showing a healthy cash flow leading up to the transfer of ownership will go a long way towards maximizing the firm’s value.
+You can achieve this by keeping a lid on operating costs and avoiding unnecessary expenses, especially those linked to the owner’s lifestyle, which can add up over time.
+One example is vehicles used for both business and non-business purposes.